-While on the active transplant list, it is important to keep your yearly medical check-ups with your family physician.
-Women need pap smears every two years, and women aged 40 or older also require a routine mammogram as directed by their physician.
+It is also important to keep your yearly medical check-ups with your family physician.
+Women need yearly pap smears, and women aged 40 or older also require a mammogram.
 Men over age 40 need yearly PSA (prostate) levels.
-You will need investigations such as a stress test/echocardiogram done every two years while waiting for your transplant.
+All patients over age 40 need to provide yearly stool samples for occult blood.
+Some patients, depending on their medical history, will need investigations such as a stress test/echocardiogram done periodically while waiting for their transplant.
 The transplant recipient coordinator will contact your dialysis unit or renal clinic if any further investigations are needed.